You are currently viewing Transit in Kazakhstan

 Plan B

 Why not plan A?
 First of all, because my car isn’t designed for unpaved roads; it’s not an off-road vehicle.
 Gravel roads quickly turn into a washboard.
-This is a corrugated road you bounce over, shaking everything loose in your car.
-The roads in Tajikistan are just as bad as those in Kyrgyzstan.
-In Uzbekistan, a major border in the west is also temporarily closed, which means a 2,500 km detour in the tropical heat of 40-45 degrees.
+The roads in Tajikistan aren’t much better and in Uzbekistan, a major border in the west is also temporarily closed.

-Plan B: We’ll begin our return trip to Europe via Kazakhstan (KZ), which means we’ll drive about 1,600 km back the same way.
-It’s currently an average of 35 to 40 degrees Celsius in Kazakhstan, so we have long, hot days ahead of us.
+Plan B: We’ll begin our return trip to Europe via Kazakhstan (KZ).
+It’s currently an average of 35 to 40 degrees Celsius in Kazakhstan, so we have long, hot travel days ahead of us.

 Taraz city

 We take a walk through the park in the morning, where I find some fake Balbals.
 Cycling, and anything resembling a bicycle, is prohibited in the town square.
-The prohibition sign hangs so high you can barely see it!
+Funny sign and the prohibition sign hangs so high you can barely see it!

 Sunaq Ata Mausoleum

 A lot of driving, buying a sandwich, refueling, and more driving.
 We covered 480 km in about 7 hours.
-We spent the night at a truck stop.
+We spent the night at one of the many truck stops.

 On the way in the steppe